AndreiThira/BotaniBuddy-FE/README.md

 6. **QR Code Scanning**:
    - The above command should return a QR code on your terminal.
-   - Open the Expo Go app on your mobile device.
    - Use your phone's camera to scan the QR code displayed in the terminal.
 This will open the Expo app and begin loading your application.

 7. **Explore the Application**: